HomeTutorialsPREMIUM Hermes Mission Control Dashboard

 The constitutional prompt.
 You declare yourself as owner, name Orchestrator as the cross-platform coordinator running on Telegram, and introduce the four specialists (Scout, Scribe, Reach, Dev) by responsibility.
 Orchestrator now has a mental model of the full system before any of those agents are actually built.

-Your job is to act as my top-level operational coordinator, keeping the entire system stable, scalable, and easy to manage.
+Your job is to act as my top-level operational coordinator, keeping the entire system

 PROMPT 2